zilexa/Homeserver/filesystem/README.md

 ### Adding an SSD as cache for the data disk pool
 If your boot drive is large enough, you can use a folder on it for caching of your data drives.
 If you have a secondary SSD, you can dedicate that one fully.
-Please read here about [MergerFS Tiered Caching](https://github.com/trapexit/mergerfs#tiered-caching) solution.
+Please read about [MergerFS Tiered Caching](https://github.com/trapexit/mergerfs#tiered-caching) solution.
 We use this solution because it is extremely easy to understand, to setup and to use.
-And because BtrFS does not support tiered caching natively.
+BtrFS does not support tiered caching by itself.
+MergerFS can run atop any filesystem to create a simple union of your drives.

 ## Scenario 1 With a cache
 - You can use existing disks with data on it, in different sizes.
 BTRFS filesystem is recommended.
 Not required.